floookay/pluckey/README.md

 The pcb is reversible and supports pcb mount MX style switches.
 It was designed using KiCAD and the following external libaries: [keebio-parts](https://github.com/keebio/Keebio-Parts.pretty) and [foostans kbd library](https://github.com/foostan/kbd)
-Fun fact: the PCB has zero vias (but 414 holes – 288 of which are plated) In order to assemble a pair you'll need the following hardware:
+In order to assemble a pair you'll need the following hardware:

 | amount | part                 | description             |